Analysis: Reviewing the free agents the Seahawks lost and those they signed at the midway point of the season

 This weekend marks the passing of a somewhat obscure and complicated NFL deadline — the time when teams can cut players they signed as unrestricted free agents last spring and impact the compensatory draft pick formula.

-The NFL’s comp pick formula awards teams compensatory draft picks in a future year to teams who suffered a net loss in free agents (the 2019 draft for the free agent class of 2018, in this case).
+The NFL’s comp pick formula awards compensatory draft picks in a future year to teams which suffered a net loss in free agents (the 2019 draft for the free agent class of 2018, in this case).

-Seattle has long been a big player in the comp pick game, happy to see some aging free agents sign elsewhere to load up on picks, which it has often then used as trade bait to get even more picks.
+Seattle has long been a big player in the comp pick game, happy to see some aging free agents sign elsewhere to load up on picks, which it has often used as trade bait to get even more picks.

-The Seahawks, though, are not expected to get any comp picks in 2019 due to having signed five unrestricted free agents who remain with the team while losing four, unless they were to cut a few of the UFAs they signed by the deadline this weekend.
+The Seahawks, though, are not expected to get any comp picks in 2019 because they signed five unrestricted free agents who remain with the team while losing four.
+This only changes if they cut a few of the UFAs they signed by the deadline this weekend.

 Most Read Sports Stories